arif286/fabrilife-E-commerce-client-site/README.md

 <br />

-I am [Nurul Alam](https://pogrammer-arif.web.app/), a dedicated Full Stack web developer.
-And also a leaner in [Programming Hero](https://www.programming-hero.com/)
+I am [Nurul Alam](https://pogrammer-arif.web.app/), a dedicated Full Stack JavaScript developer.
+And also a leaner.
-.I am built a [Fabrilife E-commerce](https://fabri-life.web.app) E-commerce Web site.
-It is a shopping site.
-Where people can buy cloths.
+.I built a [Fabrilife E-commerce](https://fabri-life.web.app) E-commerce Web site.
+It is a online shopping site.
+Where people can buy their cloths.

 ### About projects and features